Quantum and Classical Query Complexities for Generalized Simon's Problem: Introduction

 \section{Introduction}

-The quantum query models are the quantum analog to the classical Boolean decision tree models, and are at least as powerful as the classical decision tree models \cite{BW02}.
-A {\em quantum query algorithm} can be described by the implementation procedure of a quantum query model as: it starts with a fixed starting state $|\psi_s\rangle$ of a Hilbert ${\cal H}$ and will perform the sequence of operations $U_0, O_x, U_1, \ldots, O_x,U_t$, where $U_i$'s are unitary operators that do not depend on the input $x$ but the query $O_x$ does.
+The quantum query models are proven to be more powerful than their classical counterparts \cite{BW02}.
+A {\em quantum query algorithm} is the implementation procedure of a quantum query model as follows.
+It starts with a fixed starting state $|\psi_s\rangle$ of a Hilbert ${\cal H}$ and will perform the sequence of operations $U_0, O_x, U_1, \ldots, O_x,U_t$, where $U_i$'s are unitary operators that do not depend on the input $x$, but the query $O_x$ does.
 This leads to the final state $ |\psi_f\rangle=U_tO_xU_{t-1}\cdots U_1O_xU_0|\psi_s\rangle$.
-The result is obtained by measuring the final state $ |\psi_f\rangle$.
+The output is obtained by measuring the final state $ |\psi_f\rangle$.

-A quantum query algorithm ${\cal A}$ {\em exactly computes} a Boolean function $f$ if its output equals $f(x)$ with probability 1, for all input $x$. ${\cal A}$ {\em computes with bounded-error} $f$ if its output equals $f(x)$ with probability at least $\frac{2}{3}$, for all input $x$.
+A quantum query algorithm ${\cal A}$ {\em exactly computes} a function $f$ if its output equals to $f(x)$ with probability 1, for all input $x$. ${\cal A}$ computes $f$ {\em with bounded-error} if its output equals to $f(x)$ with probability at least $\frac{2}{3}$, for all input $x$.
 The {\em exact quantum query complexity} denoted by $Q_E(f)$ is the minimum number of queries used by any quantum algorithm which computes $f(x)$ exactly for all input $x$.

 Simon's problem conceived by Simon in 1994 \cite{Simon1994} is in the model of decision tree complexity or query complexity and it is a famous computational problem that achieves exponential separation in query complexities.
-This problem can be described as: Given a Boolean function $f:{\{0, 1\}}^n \to {\{0, 1\}}^m$, $n\leq m$, promised to satisfy the property that, for some $s\in {\{0, 1\}}^n$, we have, for any $x, y\in {\{0, 1\}}^n$, $f(x)=f(y)$ if and only if $x \oplus y\in \{0^n,s\}$.
-The problem is to find $s$.
+This problem can be defined as: Given a function $f:{\{0, 1\}}^n \to {\{0, 1\}}^m$, with the property that there is some unknown nonzero $s\in {\{0, 1\}}^n$ such that $f(x)=f(y)$ iff $x \oplus y\in \{0^n,s\}$, for any $x, y\in {\{0, 1\}}^n$, where zero means $0^n$.
+The goal is to find $s$.

 In the bounded-error setting, Simon gave an elegant quantum algorithm which solves the problem with $O(n)$ queries and the physical realization has demonstrated its efficiency \cite{Tame2014}.
 The $\Omega(n)$ lower bound was proved in \cite{Koiran2007} by using polynomial method \cite{Beals2001}.
-On the other hand, the classical probabilistic query complexity for this problem is $\Theta(\sqrt{2^{n}})$ \cite{Wolf2013}, which shows that the $\Theta(n)$ versus $\Theta(\sqrt{2^{n}})$ separation is an optimal one.
+On the other hand, the classical randomized query complexity for this problem is $\Theta(\sqrt{2^{n}})$ \cite{Wolf2013}, which shows that the $\Theta(n)$ versus $\Theta(\sqrt{2^{n}})$ separation is an optimal one.